vaibhavgupta28/play/README.md

 - filter by price / stock status
 - Infinite scroll is not smooth
 - Search text spell check has been implemented but no ML model for any synonyms/relevant keywords
-- APIs used have poor rate limits and limited funtionality.
+- APIs used have poor rate limits and limited functionality.

 2. Push the code to a public Github repository and share the link with us. https://github.com/vaibhavgupta28/play